 - enable you to take part in normal community activities

 Respite care is free of charge and can be provided either as respite care in your own home or as a stay at an institution.

 Who is entitled to respite care?

-- if you work many hours a month providing care
+- you work many hours a month providing care

-- if the care is more physically or mentally demanding than usual
+- the care is more physically or mentally demanding than usual

-- if the care involves a lot of work or interrupted sleep at night
+- the care involves a lot of work or interrupted sleep at night

 The municipality will assess the level of support that you need and decide in cooperation with the individual care provider whether the services should be provided in the form of respite care.

 You should apply to your municipality if you need respite care.
 You can find out how to apply on the municipality's website or by contacting the municipality.

 Once you have applied, the municipality will be obliged to give you a written decision (individual decision).
 This applies whether or not your respite care is approved.
 The decision will state the services that you have been granted, their scope and how they will be organised.
 If your application is rejected, the reason for the rejection will be explained.

 You can appeal if you are not satisfied with the decision you have been given.
 This applies if you believe that you have not been granted enough relief, that the relief should be provided in a different way or that your application has wrongly been rejected.
 The decision will explain what you need to do in order to appeal.

 Your appeal should be sent to the municipality, who will review the case.
 If the municipality does not uphold your appeal, your case will be referred to the county governor for a final decision.